allegory-software/allegory-sdk/PROGRAMMING.md

 ## FFI Declarations

-Put cdefs in a separate `foo_h.lua` file because it may contain types that other modules (especially Terra modules) might need.
+Put cdefs in a separate `foo_h.lua` file because it may contain types that other modules might need.
 If this is unlikely and the API is small, embed the cdefs in the main module file directly.

 Add a comment on top of your `foo_h.lua` file describing the origin (which files? which version?) and process (cpp? by hand?) used for generating